wingkerz/SymBOL/README.md

 The project provides two data processing pipelines for different application scenarios:

-## A. Low-dimensional General Symbolic Regression
+## A. Low-dimensional Symbolic Regression

 The project uses the **LSR-transformer dataset**.